vfmoraes/vfmoraes/README.md

 # **Welcome to my Profile 👋🏼**

 ### About me:
-I'm a Computer Science student at the Pontifical Catholic University of Minas Gerais.
+I am a Bachelor's student in Computer Science.
 I strive every day to become a more experienced developer and I'm always trying to learn new things!

 ---------------------------------------------------------------